TheVoidJulius/Web-Dev-II/README.md

-all the web dev 2 codes and practices are done in this repo
+all the web dev 2 codes and practices are done in this repo.